sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables/2017-11-02-could-we-code-with-lunchables.md

 Let’s smash some apps together.

-To do so, checkout how we would smash each part together — the semigroups:
+To do so, check out how we would smash each part together — the semigroups:

 ![](lunchable-open.png)